Old Masters Central Committee

-Kai is a sophomore in the College of Engineering pursuing a degree in Computer Engineering with a minor in Economics.
+Kai is a junior in the College of Engineering pursuing a degree in Computer Engineering with a minor in Economics.
 He grew up in Noblesville, IN, and is a third generation Boilermaker.
 In addition to his involvement with the Old Masters program, Kai develops code for Purdue Electric Racing, was a Host for the first Rising Professionals program, and serves as an ambassador for the College of Engineering and the Honors College.

 Outside of his involvements, Kai has spent a lot of time traveling with his family, which developed a passion for travel and learning cultures that has translated tremendously into his current life and aspirations.
 Being outdoors, whether he is hiking, skiing, or mountain biking, is where he is most content.
 Kai is proud to continue on the tradition with Old Masters and excited to see what the 2017 program will bring.

-Michael is a first year graduate student pursuing his Master of Science degree in Human Resource Management.
+Michael is a second year graduate student pursuing his Master of Science degree in Human Resource Management.
 Born and raised in Indiana, Michael is the proud to have graduated in May 2015 with a Bachelor of Science in Management Information Systems from Purdue, with minors in Biology, Spanish, and a certificate in Entrepreneurship and Innovation.
 He has a great passion for Purdue University, and giving back to the community.
 During Michael’s time at Purdue he has been involved in Purdue’s New Student Orientation Program as a Team Leader, Team Supervisor, and Student Orientation Committee member.
 In addition to his involvement with Old Masters, he has served on the executive board for Purdue University Dance Marathon in charge of new student outreach, as Vice President of Recruitment and Outreach for Purdue Foundation Student Board, and as President of the Society for Human Resource Management at Purdue.
 Furthermore, he has worked with Purdue University Residences as a Resident Assistant, and with Purdue Conference division as a Conference Coordinator for Summer Conferences.